Dhre-Ann/MRECCU-AGM-Voting-Platform/README.md

 # MRECCU-AGM-Voting-Platform
 Mon Repos Eastern Co-operative Credit Union (MRECCU) AGM Live Elections App

+This is a web application for MRECCU.
+  * Members register with their phone numbers and account number
+    - Username: phone number
+    - Password: Account number
+  * Members nominate live and admin will populate nominees
+  * Members enter an number specified by admin to authenticate before voting
-This is a locally hosted election web application for MRECCU.
-Members register with their phone numbers, log in to nominate and vote in real-time, and all voting happens via personal cell phones while connected to the local network.
+  * Members vote in real-time

+  * All voting happens via personal cell phones while connected to an network.
+  * People without devices will vote on paper and tallies will be added after.

 # Core Features
-  - Phone number-based authentication
+  - Phone number + account numebr based authentication
   - Live nominations and voting
-  - Real time updates controlled by staff
+  - Real time updates and futher authentication controlled by staff
   - Mobile friendly UI with QR code access

 # Tech Stack